jia-yi-chen/jia-yi-chen.github.io/_projects/2_project.md

 Affiliation: Institute of Artificial Intelligence and Robotics @ Xi'an Jiaotong University

-#### Project: Knowledge-guided Neural Stylistic Rendering for 3D Scene Models
+### Title: Spatially-rational Knowledge-guided Neural Stylization

-Studied human knowledge-guided neural style transfer, focusing on enhancing the *Spatial Rationality* of generated images (i.e., an illusion of spatial logic and ordering).
+The reseach aims to leverage human knowledge to improve neural style transfer, focusing on enhancing the *Spatial Rationality* of generated images (i.e., an illusion of spatial logic and ordering).
 There are 2 target tasks, where traditional methods fail to produce robust spatial rationality:
 - Task 1: 3D model non-photorealistic rendering
 - Task 2: Low-quality Image non-photorealistic enhancement

 To address these tasks, this project aims to *simulates how artists harness skills to understand and reproduce a 3D scene*.
 For example, we can consider the underlying geometric structures or the human knowledge of disentangled lighting & shallow layers in the target 3d scene or image scene.
 We proposed an *illumination-guided deep alignment* method, which leverages *Lighting Path Expression* and *PatchMatch* into CNN architecture to achieve the goals.

-#### Data:
+### Data Creation:

 Created a 2D-3D dataset, including 3D models rendered by multiple types of lighting (by Maya), 2D photos annotated by lighting and segmentation (by Photoshop and Matlab), and a hand-drawn stylistic material for testing (CorelPainter).